kmorcinek/conqueror-browser-spy/README.md

 # Conqueror browser spy

-## Knows issues

-* livonia jest źle pokazywana, z jakiegoś powodu była w conqueredProvince. (zły kolor?).
-  * znowu z Hannoverem tylko teraz nie było 'conquered' gdy powinno.
-* bug: eire jest puste. nie zczytało prowincji, a inne zczytało.
-	- chyba jakiś race condition bo za drugim razem ten i inne zczytało.
-	- LOW
-	- kolejny raz.
-		- wrzucić 1s setTimeout.
-* `Uncaught (in promise) DOMException: The play() request was interrupted by a new load request.` - it means that where was Exception and was swallowed and hidden by this message.
-    * Examples: clicking to build Soldier when Soldier is already set.

 ## How I develop this application (tools, IDEs, etc)

 * Visual Studio Code - open folder